ms-iot/content/IoExpansionShieldV7BluetoothBeeButton.md

 3. In Windows, add the Bluetooth Bee (default code is 1234), go in Bluetooth Bee properties to see what COM port is taken by the device (COMXX...)
 3. Open a terminal program ([Tera Term](http://ttssh2.sourceforge.jp/) is what I use)
 4. Open a session using the COM port
-4. Default for Bluetooth Bee is 9600baud, Data 8bit, Parity None, 1bit so be sure your terminal program is configured that way (usually by default)
+4. Default for Bluetooth Bee is 9600baud, Data: 8bit, Parity: None, Stop: 1bit.
+Be sure your terminal program is configured that way (usually by default)
 5.

 # Create the project